Petrychuk/TennisConnect/replit.md

 ## Overview

-TennisConnect is a tennis community platform designed for the Australian market, connecting tennis players with partners, coaches, clubs, and a marketplace for gear.
-The application enables users to create profiles as either players or coaches, find sparring partners, book coaching sessions, browse tennis clubs, and buy/sell tennis equipment.
+TennisConnect is a tennis community platform designed for the Australian market (specifically Sydney), connecting tennis players with partners, coaches, clubs, and a marketplace for gear.
+The application enables users to create profiles as either players or coaches, find sparring partners, book coaching sessions, browse tennis clubs, participate in tournaments, and buy/sell tennis equipment.

+## Language Support

+The entire application uses **Russian language** throughout the UI, as requested by the user.
+This includes:
+- Navigation and menus
+- All page titles and descriptions
+- Form labels and buttons
+- Toast notifications and messages
+- Filter labels and placeholders
+- Footer and legal text

+Future migration to Supabase database is planned (currently using Replit PostgreSQL).

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language
+- Language: Russian/Ukrainian language support throughout the entire application
+- Future migration: Supabase database (currently using Replit PostgreSQL)
+- Design choices:
+  - Client-side image compression with 800x800px max dimensions and 0.7 JPEG quality
+  - Global cursor pointer styling for all interactive elements
+  - Real messaging system requiring authentication with email notifications

 ## System Architecture